Ohio History Connection: History

 In 1954, the organization's name was shortened to Ohio Historical Society.
 It was changed again to the Ohio History Connection in 2014, after research suggested that "society" carried a negative connotation.
 The organization's image as a whole was perceived as "exclusive, inaccessible and antiquated", and the rebranding was an attempt to better reflect the organization's mission from a modern perspective and appeal more inviting to the state's citizens.
 The change was also part of a national trend that saw historical societies across the United States drop "society" from their title.

 The organization began reaching out to federally recognized tribal nations in 2009, in an effort to incorporate Native American perspectives.
 The Ohio History Connection holds more than 7,100 Native American remains that are subject to the Native American Graves Protection and Repatriation Act, which was passed in 1990.
 The organization reaches out to the 45 federally recognized American Indian Tribes who are descendants of the parties who signed the Treaty of Greenville (Aug.
 3, 1795), as outlined in its American Indian Relations Policy.
 This list is expanded based on Tribal interests and affiliations, and as new claims and research are made available.
 The Ohio History Connection has been actively working since 2016 to reconnect Ancestors with federally recognized Tribes.
+As of January 2025, ProPublica reports Ohio History Connection has the largest collection of unrepatriated Native American remains in the United States.
+It has made 2% of the human remains available to tribes.

 As of November 2025, the Ohio History Connection manages more than 50 museums and historical sites across Ohio, spanning 40 of the state's 88 counties.
 This includes approximately 2 million artifacts, over 700,000 archival materials, and 250,000 images.
 Membership of the nonprofit organization is approximately 7,500.

+Ohio Memory

+Ohio Memory is a "Collaborative Program of the Ohio History Connection and the State Library of Ohio.